 When relevant, Evidence Reports include information from manufacturers and payers to model a scenario analysis including a limited number of outcome-based payment arrangements for the intervention under review.
 In some cases, these payment arrangements can be a useful tool in managing uncertainty and increasing the ultimate cost-effectiveness of treatment.
 We actively seek information from manufacturers and payers about the potential outline of outcomes-based contracts for scenario analyses in our reports.
-In cases where the list price of the treatment is known but there is no guidance from stakeholders, an exploratory scenario analysis using outcomes and levels of financial risk-sharing that could meet cost-effectiveness thresholds may be performed.
+In cases where the list price of the treatment is known but there is no guidance from stakeholders, we will perform an exploratory scenario analysis using outcomes and levels of financial risk-sharing that could help manage uncertainty.